Skip to Main Content

 Benefits of Generative AI Tools

-• Brainstorm: Chatbot tools such as ChatGPT and Gemini may be helpful for brainstorming ideas for research topics, organizing your thoughts, jump-starting your work and tackling writer's block.
+• Brainstorm: Chatbot tools such as Microsoft CoPilot* and Gemini may be helpful for brainstorming ideas for research topics, organizing your thoughts, jump-starting your work and tackling writer's block.

-• Break down concepts: Chatbot tools such as ChatGPT and Gemini may help you break down and understand a complex concept or assignment prompt.
+• Break down concepts: Chatbot tools such as Microsoft CoPilot* and Gemini may help you break down and understand a complex concept or assignment prompt.

 • Illustrate: Image generation tools such as Midjourney and Dall-e may be helpful for presenting or illustrating your work.